-The SMT will communicate this policy to the school community, ensuring that measures are applied fairly, consistently and reasonably.
+The SLT and SMT will communicate this policy to the school community, ensuring that measures are applied fairly, consistently and reasonably.

-The DSL Louise Tiley is the School's Anti-bullying lead.
+The SENCo and Deputy Designated Safeguarding Lead Louise Tiley is the School's Anti-bullying lead.

 The Trustees will monitor and review this policy.
+The link Trustee for safeguarding and anti-bullying is Anna Manzouratou.